bioteam/sLAM/README.md

 # SLAM

-Code to create a Small LAnguage Model using personal computing.
+Code to create a decoder-only Small LAnguage Model that can be built using personal computing.